gojilabs/development/3rd_parties/spaces_and_shrine.md

 end
 ```

-(To let Shrine know about these jobs they are declared in `config/initializers/shrine.rb`.)
+(Make sure these jobs are declared in `config/initializers/shrine.rb` so Shrine knows about them.)

 For more information see [Shrine documentation](https://shrinerb.com/docs/processing).